Treworgey's History

 Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall Holiday cottages in Cornwall

-Treworgey Manor was the home of Richard Kendall in 1620 and the home of the Williams family in 1748.
+Treworgey Manor, which previously stood on the site of the current farmhouse, was the home of Richard Kendall in 1620 and the home of the Williams family in 1748.
 The medieval manor house burnt down centuries ago but the ancient bakery and stables remain.
-The later Georgian farmhouse, cottages and accompanying stone barns (first recorded on the 1840 tithe map) and the pretty Victorian farmworkers' cottages have been slowly restored by our family over the past 40 years.
+The later Georgian farmhouse, cottages and accompanying stone barns (first recorded on the 1840 tithe map) and the pretty Victorian farmworkers' cottages have been slowly restored by our family over the past 48 years.
 Treworgey remains a tranquil haven overlooking the beautiful Looe River Valley.

 Some of the cottages are named for their historical purpose; you might guess, for example, what you'd find underneath Well Cottage, and the huge garden belonging to Secret Garden Cottage used to be the kitchen garden for the manor house.
 We discovered its original walls buried beneath a tangle of plants and earth.